subversive-eu/hugo-subversive/content/posts/install.md

 In the root directory of your site, go to /archetypes/default.md

-This the schema when you use the command `hugo new posts/mypost.md` or `hugo new photos.md`.
+This is the schema when you use the command `hugo new posts/mypost.md` or `hugo new photos.md`.
 The default.md is add to your new page.

 This is a example :